xuanyuan14/THUIR_WSDM_Cup/README.md

 ## Results
 For Task 2: Pretraining for Web Search, we used all the aforementioned features except 14 and achieved ```DCG=10.04097``` on the leaderboard.
-As for Task 1: Unbiased Learning to Rank, we used feature 2-13 & 15-19 and finally achieved ```DCG=9.91182``` on the leaderboard.

 ## Download
 You can download the best checkpoint we have trained through the following entries: